 - Participate in a mock interview.

-- Compose an interview follow-up letter.
+- Compose an interview follow-up communication.

 - Identify criteria for evaluating self-performance.

 - Explore career and college options for lifelong learning.

 - Investigate new and emerging technological trends in the workplace.